Forethought-Technologies/AutoChain/docs/examples.md

 )

 ```

-Output would be like the following, including the output from planning
+Outputs would be like the following, including the output from planning

 ```text
 >> User: Write me a poem about AI
 Planning